CosciaLab/Qupath_to_LMD/README.md

 # Introduction

 This repository includes all the code necesary to easily transforms a Qupath geojson file to LMD-compatible .xml file.
 You can go through the Jupyter notebook locally in your own machine, or you can go to a webapp version that simply requires a file upload.

+## Qupath Annotations

+0. Create a Qupath Project (optional)
+1. Load images of interest
+2. Draw annotations
+3. Classify annotations using QuPath classes
+4. Add at least 3 calibration points using point tool
+5. Export annotations as .geojson format
+6. Load into webapp or jupyter notebook (see below)

 ## Jupyter notebook